Cost-saving initiatives in business can help offset rising expenses or falling profits.

 Before adopting a new technology solution, do a cost-benefit analysis to confirm that the benefits of automation will outweigh the cost of investment.
 If you determine that an automation solution is in order but you’re tight on cash, consider whether you should seek financing resources such as a business credit card to cover the cost of your investment.

 5. Use Outsourcing to Cut Payroll Costs

 Another major cost-trimming strategy is outsourcing.
 Outsourcing can help you reduce the costs of payroll, often one of the biggest expenses on business budgets.

 A number of different categories of tasks lend themselves to outsourcing:

 - Tasks that are essential for infrastructure but don’t involve your team’s core competence, such as bookkeeping

-- Tasks which you lack the in-house skill to handle effectively, such as tech support
+- Tasks that you lack the in-house skill to handle effectively, such as tech support

-- Tasks which you could handle in-house but which could be handled more efficiently by outside specialists, such as fielding routine customer service calls
+- Tasks that you could handle in-house but which could be handled more efficiently by outside specialists, such as fielding routine customer service calls

 Review your payroll costs and operational structure and seek to identify places where outsourcing might help you cut expenses.

 6. Negotiate Discounts With Suppliers and Contractors

 Persuading your suppliers and contractors to extend you discounts can be another way to cut costs.
 Many providers advertise discounts for volume business, while others may be willing to extend consideration if you take the initiative to ask.

 Suppliers and contractors may be more willing to extend discounts if you indicate an interest in purchasing from them regularly or on a large scale.
 You \also may be able to gain leverage in negotiating discounts by doing comparative shopping before committing to a provider.